 With those systems in place, a marketer can truly drive growth by understanding and optimizing the customer’s journey—as an individual.
 Without it, King Content is just a web page of interesting, well-written stuff that won’t do a thing.
 This is where a solution like Progress Sitefinity comes in.

-Progress itself takes a best practices approach to personalizing the customer journey by going full speed ahead with Sitefinity Digital Experience Cloud (DEC), a unified digital marketing command center that enables marketers to drive growth by understanding and optimizing every customer’s journey.
+Progress itself takes a best practices approach to personalizing the customer journey by going full speed ahead with Sitefinity Insight, a unified digital marketing command center that enables marketers to drive growth by understanding and optimizing every customer’s journey.
 When it comes to content personalization, Progress is determined to lead by example, as these latest generation personalization technologies take hold.

 Progress is putting an infrastructure in place where behavioral data from Salesforce, Eloqua, Google Analytics and other CRM systems will be combined with Sitefinity to create a complete picture of the customer journey.